South Idaho Teen Missing Since Nov 8 - NewsBreak

 Police: Woman arrested in connection with missing Idaho boy

-Police in southwestern Idaho have arrested a woman in connection with the disappearance of a 5-year-old boy who went missing more than a year ago.
-The post Police: Woman arrested in connection with missing Idaho boy appeared first on Local News 8.
+FRUITLAND, Idaho (AP) — Police in southwestern Idaho have arrested a woman in connection with the disappearance of a 5-year-old boy who went missing more than a year ago.
+Fruitland Police Chief J.D.
+Huff said investigators believe Sarah Wondra, 35, may have had knowledge of the child’s death, Boise television station KTVB reported.
+She is charged with failing or delaying notification of a death, a felony.
+Court records do not...

 New lead in disappearance of 5-year-old Idaho boy